Reception 2025 - 2026

 Reading

-Have fun with reading.
-Let your child choose what they read and enjoy it together.
+Let your child choose what they read and enjoy a it together.
 Short or long, it’s time well spent.
+Don’t worry about what your children are reading: recipes, cereal packets … it’s all useful!

-Reading to children of all ages is helpful.
 Ask lots of questions: who, what, where, when and why and ask them to summarise when you’ve finished.

 When you see your child reading, praise them: “I love to see you reading!”

-For more tips on helping your child read, click here.
+For more tips click here.

 Mathematics